Yusuf Çim

 Yusuf Çim (born 26 September 1991) is a Turkish actor, singer, TV presenter and model.

+Personal life

+He was born on September 26, 1991 in the Fatih district of Istanbul.
+He is originally from the Alucra district of Giresun. Çim is the youngest member of a family of 3 children.

+Education

+He graduated from Beyoğlu Anatolian Technical and Industrial Vocational High School, Department of Computer Technology.

+He also received acting training at Akademi 35 Buçuk Art House.

 Career

 Modelling career

 Both before and after the 2011 Best Model of Turkey competition Çim appeared in many fashion shows.
 He has appeared on fashion shows such as Fashion Week, Günsel Ülkü, Forever Young and walked on the podium for well-known brands like Damat, Kiğili, Tween, Ralph Lauren, Hatemoğlu, Polo, Mango, Marks & Spencer.

 Music career

 His music career began in August 2013 with his EP album Olsun Bi Kere.
 The album features 4 different versions of the same song.